jbsoum/Truecharts-Build-Tutorial/README.md

     - See here for Cobia 23.10 install instructions: [TrueNAS Installation Guide](https://www.truenas.com/docs/scale/23.10/gettingstarted/)

 3. **A working internet connection**
-    - you should be able to ping github and truecharts:
+    - you should be able to ping github and truecharts *from your TrueNAS server*:
   ```
   ping https://github.com
   ```